The significance behind the hauntings at Joshua Ward House lies in the violence that occurred there over 300 years ago.

 This historic structure was the site of the execution of Giles Corey, a Salemite accused of being a witch who would never confess to it.
 Instead, he underwent days of pressing, a practice whereby large boulders were placed upon a person until they succumbed to the pain and confessed, or died slowly, in crushing agony.

 Giles Corey was steadfast and refused to speak.
 Throughout the entire torture, he remained silent.
-His only words was to beg for more.
+His only words were to beg for more.

-As a result of his ability to endure his punishment, his estate remained in the family name after his death.
+As a result of his ability to endure torture, his estate remained in the family name after his death.

 Other folks who could not stand torture without expressing sheer agony and screaming a confession, lost their property to the government.
 This meant their surviving family would be rendered homeless and penniless.

 The Salem witch trials were a travesty against mankind.
 That goes without saying.
 But it’s interesting to note that folks like Corwin, who administered the Salem witch hunts, worked for the government.
 They performed acts of persecution and torture in order to “eradicate witchcraft.”

 It’s also interesting that those folks who prayed for mercy or would not partake in the fallacy of the trials by confessing, relinquished all of their belongings to the government.

 My point is, what a morbidly oppressive method of extracting taxes from the people.

 Basically, the few who were able to withstand the torture without confessing, were able to keep the property for their families, yet set an example of terror for the rest of the community.

 Just the thought of being so horrifically tortured was enough for many people to fold and give away everything they owned.
 Many of them were killed anyway.